Apple Spice Muffins

 Indulge in the flavors of autumn with delectable Apple Spice Muffins.
 Perfectly spiced, moist, and filled with chunks of fresh apples, these muffins are the ultimate fall treat.

-Up close muffins with butter, apples and a gold knife on a plate.
+Apple spice muffins with butter, apples and a gold knife on a plate.

 Want to save this recipe?